Surveillance Video: Catalytic Converters Stolen From Vans At Bucks County Senior Center

 The other approaches the transportation vans with a battery-operated recirculating saw.

-Police say 10 of the transportation vans there had their catalytic converters stolen.MORE NEWS: Crime-Fighting Partnership Between Police, AG's Office Making Progress In West Philadelphia
+Police say 10 of the transportation vans there had their catalytic converters stolen.MORE NEWS: 'Lemurs & Lagers Party' To Help Fundraise For Brandywine Zoo Additions, New Animals

 If you have any information, contact Bensalem police.